zverinec/interlos-web/README.md

 4. Udpate page with proper URLs where the files are hosted.
 5. Run CRON job (generating statistics) /cron/database?admin-key=hesloproadmin OR /cron/database?cron-key=hesloprocron NEVER BOTH OF THEM
 6. Run it!
-Test answering with testing team and then remove the answer.
+Test answering with testing team and then remove the answer in the database.
 7. Monitor server performance.
 8. Disable CRON jobs

+The statistics are automatically hidden 30 minutes before game end.
+Admins can get access by appending `?admin-key=hesloproadmin` to the URL.

 Performance
 -----------